zephchang/voracious2/docs/planning.md

 To Dos:

+- On esc from chat panel, we need to fetch book panel scroll and then also set the window scroll to that level.
+This is more a JS imperative

+- create a bookScrollRef that we are going to pass up to the parent, and then the chat panel can use that to read scroll

+- debut on highlight where does user scroll go.

 - on user highlight keep scroll where it is.
 Maybe even keep highlight where it is potentially.

 - focus to user type